PSG president denies Tuchel deal

 WATCH: PSG ships seven past Monaco to seal title

-PSG was in ruthless form on Monday (AEST), as they obliterated the defending champions to regain the title in style.
+PSG was in ruthless form on Monday (NZST), as it obliterated the defending champion to regain the title in style.

 Unai Emery's men were 4-1 up by half-time thanks to two goals from Giovani Lo Celso and one apiece from Edinson Cavani and Angel Di Maria.